 The EOS film production concentrated on the up-and-coming promotion film.
 Fieber created works for authorities, labor unions, parties and economic companies.

 Gerhard Fieber attended to television in the 60's with the rise of this medium and got several awards (among others the "Filmband in Gold").

 A cooperation with Franz Thies (Neue Filmproduktion Wiesbaden) started and offered Gerhard Fieber those animation works, which are still "alive" and extreme popular - "Die Mainzelmännchen" (by Creator Wolf Gerlach).

-where animation films were completely produced by hand.
+animation films were completely produced by hand.